Suraj151/esp8266-framework/README.md

 ssh -i ~/.ssh/id_ed25519 pdiStack@<device-ip>
 ```

 The device's own host keys are separate, in `/etc/ssh`.
 Ed25519 lives in `/etc/ssh/ed25519` with its `.pub` and `.seed`, and is created automatically the first time the SSH service starts.
-RSA lives in `/etc/ssh/rsa` and is generated only when you ask for it with `sshkgen t=2,f=b`, since 2048-bit keygen costs about a minute on ESP32 and six on ESP8266.
+RSA lives in `/etc/ssh/rsa` and is generated only when you ask for it with `sshkgen t=2,f=b`, since 2048-bit keygen costs minutes and how many depends on the device.
 Either way the key goes onto the wire in standard SSH format during the handshake. `authorized_keys` is one file under the device home directory, shared by all users.

 ### 7.11 Background commands and Ctrl+C